Zero sums in restricted sequences: Proof of Theorem

-\textbf{Remark:} A quick glance at this proof suggests that our construction of the sequence $\bfa$ has nothing remotely canonical about it, and in fact there are several such examples.
-Also, since we make no attempt to optimize for $p_0(k)$ (in the statement of part 2 of theorem \ref{X_k(m)}), it should be possible to find `better' examples than ours.
-For instance, our results (upon a little careful scrutiny) reveal that we need $p_0(k)=\Theta(k^2)$, and it should be possible to improve upon this drastically.
+\textbf{Remark:} Our construction of the sequence $\bfx$ seems somewhat ad hoc, and unlike some of the results to the Inverse Sum Problems (see \cite{GGS}), these extremal sequences do not appear to be unique in any sense.
+Also, as we make no attempt to optimize for $p_0(k)$ (in the statement of part 2 of Theorem \ref{X_k(m)}), it should be possible to find better examples than ours; as noted earlier, we may take $p_0(k)=\Omega(k^4)$ but there may be much sharper bounds for $p_0(k)$.
+Another side to this argument is that for any $k\le O(p^{1/4})$ we have $\mathsf s^{(k)}(\Z_{p})=p+k$.

-\item Before we prove the third part of theorem \ref{X_k(m)} we make a couple of remarks.
-A conjecture of Erd\H{o}s-Heilbronn, which was settled by Szemer\'edi (\cite{Sze}) states that there exists an absolute constant $C>0$ such that for any abelian group $G$ of order $n$, and any subset $A\subset G$ with $|A|\ge C\sqrt{n}$, there exists some non-trivial subset of $A$ the sum of whose elements equals zero.
-Szemer\'edi remarks \cite{Sze} that the same methods actually can be extended to also settle another conjecture of Erd\H{o}s and Eggleston: \begin{thm} There exists an absolute constant $\ep_0>0$ such that if $A\subset G$ and $\Sym(A)$ denotes the set of all sums of elements over all non-trivial subsets of $A$, then either $0\in \Sym(A)$ or $|\Sym(A)|\ge\ep_0|A|^2$.\end{thm} We shall include a sketch of the proof of this theorem in the appendix.
+\item Before we prove the third part of Theorem \ref{X_k(m)} we state a theorem due to Szemer\'edi, which settled a conjecture of Erd\H{o}s and Eggleston.
+In order to state this, we need a definition.
+For a finite abelian group $G$ and $A\subset G$, by $\Sym(A)$ we mean the set of all those elements that occur as a sum of elements of some non-trivial subset of $A$. \begin{thm} There exists an absolute constant $1/2>\ep_0>0$ such that\footnote{The statement of Szemer\'edi's theorem in fact only states the existence of a constant $0<\ep_0<1$ but putting a smaller constant does not change the statement in any way, so we shall put a bound $\ep_0\le 1/2$ here for convenience.} the following holds.
+If $G$ is a finite abelian group and $A\subset G$ then either $0\in \Sym(A)$ or $|\Sym(A)|\ge\ep_0|A|^2$.\end{thm} A conjecture of Erd\H{o}s-Heilbronn, which was settled by Szemer\'edi \cite{Sze} states that there exists an absolute constant $C\ge 1$ such that for any abelian group $G$ of order $n$, and any subset $A\subset G$ with $|A|\ge C\sqrt{n}$, there exists some non-trivial subset of $A$ the sum of whose elements equals zero.
+As we mentioned in the introduction, Szemer\'edi remarks \cite{Sze} in his paper that the same methods actually can be extended to prove the aforementioned result as well.
+As mentioned in the Introduction, the proof of Theorem \ref{ErdEgg} appears in Appendix I.